2011 24 Hours of Le Mans: Morning to afternoon

 To end the 19th hour, light rain began to fall on parts of the circuit and quickly increased in intensity, though not enough to disrupt the race.
 Tréluyer approached the rear of the lapped Davidson and could not lap the No. 7 Peugeot because it blocked his path and removed downforce from Audi's No. 2 car.
-Audi instructed Tréluyer to slow and not put another lap on Davidson.
-Lotterer replaced Tréluyer during a routine pit stop before the No. 2 Audi was slowed by another Peugeot, this time by Montagny's No. 8 entry, before being lapped at Mulsann turne.
+Audi instructed Tréluyer to slow and not put Davidson another lap down.
+Lotterer replaced Tréluyer during a routine pit stop before another Peugeot slowed the No. 2 Audi, this time by Montagny's No. 8 entry before being lapped at Mulsanne turn.
 Due to clutch and electrical issues, Vilander was unable to immediately restart the No. 51 Ferrari at its pit box, giving García's No. 73 Corvette the LMGTE Pro lead.
-Rain returned to the track during the 22nd hour, and some cars were caught out by the change in conditions.
-Kimber-Smith lost control of the Greaves Zytek car at the Dunlop S and was temporarily beached in the gravel before recovering with assistance and maintaining his LMP2 lead.
+Rain returned to the track during the 22nd hour, causing some cars to be caught out in the changing weather.
+Kimber-Smith lost control of the Greaves Zytek car at the Dunlop S and was temporarily stuck in the gravel before recovering with assistance and maintaining his LMP2 lead.
 Collard retired the fifth-place No. 16 Pescarolo 01 after crashing into the tyre barrier entering the Porsche Curves.

 In the 23rd hour, Lotterer was delayed by the fourth-place Gené, whom he was attempting to lap; and the two drivers made contact going into the second chicane on the Mulsanne Straight.
 Lotterer was able to lap Gené after the Mulsanne turn.
 Robertson Racing's No. 68 Ford GT was promoted to third in LMGTE Am after the JMB Racing Ferrari had to twice enter the garage for clutch repairs.
 The circuit had become completely dry by the final hour's start.
 Lotterer was forced to make an extra pit stop to receive four new tyres, and fuel, with fewer than 40 minutes remaining, after Audi noticed the No. 2 car's left-rear tyre was slowly deflating.
-Race control decided that instead of the traditiona slow lap with marshals waving flags, a full lap at slow speed would take place after the race was over.
+Race control decided that instead of the traditional slow lap with marshals waving flags, a full lap at slow speed would take place after the race was over.
 Pascale Gibson, driving the second-place LMGTE Am Larbre Porsche, collided with a tyre wall but recovered without losing his position.